Investing in France from Switzerland: Mortgage Guide 2026

 Why invest in France from Switzerland?

-French real estate prices remain attractive compared to the Swiss market.
-In Geneva, expect over 13,000 CHF/m² on average.
-Across the border, in the Pays de Gex or Haute-Savoie, prices range between 4,000 and 6,000 €/m².
-The difference is significant, even for high-end properties.
+French real estate prices remain attractive compared with the Swiss market.
+In Geneva, expect more than CHF 13,000/m² on average.
+On the other side of the border, in the Pays de Gex or Haute-Savoie, prices range between €4,000 and €6,000/m².
+The difference is significant, even for premium properties.

 Financing: mortgage in CHF or euros?

-Franco-Swiss tax treaty: avoiding double taxation
+France–Switzerland tax treaty: avoiding double taxation

-Real Estate Wealth Tax (IFI) applies if the net value of your French real estate assets exceeds 1.3 million euros.
-Debts contracted for acquisition are deductible.
+The Real Estate Wealth Tax (IFI) applies if the net value of your French real estate assets exceeds €1.3 million.
+Debts contracted for the acquisition are deductible.

 📋 Tax checklist:

-Declare your real estate income in France (form 2044 or 2042-C-PRO for LMNP)
+Declare your rental income in France (form 2044 or 2042-C-PRO for LMNP)

 Inform the Swiss tax authorities of your French real estate income